graphs2go/langual/README.md

 Due to a limitation in Dagster, the script will not exit when all the files have been generated.
 You will have to terminate it with ^C after you see the message:

     Shutting down Dagster code server

+## Credits

+LanguaL™ and the LanguaL™ 2017 Thesaurus are in public domain.

+Input data was downloaded from [https://www.langual.org](https://www.langual.org).